 To help your body get used to the increasing altitude, you will spend a day acclimatizing in Namche Bazaar.
 In this commercial hub of the Khumbu region, you can visit a cozy cafe or explore the ancient monasteries.

 On the acclimatization day, we go on a short hike to nearby destinations.
-This is to practice the principle of “trek high and rest low”.
 During your acclimatization hike, you will travel to a higher altitude and return to a lower altitude.
 This ensures that your body is properly acclimated to the sparse oxygen levels of the higher elevation regions.

 Today, you will hike to the Everest View Hotel (3,880 meters) for a stunning panoramic view of the icy mountains.
 From this vantage point, you can enjoy breathtaking vistas of Mount Everest, Lhotse, Ama Dablam, and other surrounding peaks.
 During your descent to Namche Bazaar, you can also take a side trip to the Khumjung Village and visit the local monastery and school founded by Sir Edmund Hillary.